avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 7. Signoff

 STA after Synthesis, Placement and Routing.
 ECO (Engineering Change of Order) is also supported by the tool.
-The tool supports changes on the fly.
+The tool supports changes to configuration on the fly.
 # RTL2GDSII of picorv32a -riscv architecture
 change directory to openlane working dir/openlane